Jennifer-Iroh/Jennifer-Iroh/README.md

 ## 🤔 I’m looking for help with ...

-- A study buddy for Data Scienece and Machine Learning
+- A study buddy for Data Science and Machine Learning

 ## ⚡ Fun fact: ...